-Skip over the drab 1983 and 1984, pause a while at the reasonable 1985 and 1986, and bypass the 1987, and then you’re onto the decade’s other gems.
+The 1985 and 1986 produced some very good wines but the decade’s other gems came at the end.
 In what eventually culminated in the exceptional 1990 vintage, the 1988 and 1989 saw the 80s draw to a very triumphant close in Bordeaux.
 Sauternes drew particular acclaim from Parker for its 1988 offerings, while Pomerol was the stand-out in the largely faultless 1989.
-Specific regions aside, however, both years are recognised as being among the best in Bordeaux’s history, and should certainly form an integral part of any Bordeaux collector’s portfolio.
+Specific regions aside, however, both years are recognised as being among the best in Bordeaux’s history and should certainly form an integral part of any Bordeaux collector’s portfolio.

 The Cult Wine Investment approach to vintage variation